U.S. House committee rejects Bannon 'privilege' argument in Jan. 6 probe | Politics

 The U.S. congressional committee investigating the deadly Jan.
 6 attack on the Capitol told Steve Bannon that it rejected his arguments for failing to cooperate with the probe, as the panel pursues a contempt of Congress charge against the long-time adviser to former President Donald Trump.

-Bannon has claimed that the principle of executive privilege shields him from the panel's demand that he produce documents and appear for a deposition in its probe of the assault on the Capitol.
-Trump has claimed that his communications with aides are protected by executive privilege, a legal doctrine that protects the confidentially of some White House communications.
-But legal experts have said he cannot lawfully use executive privilege because he is now the former president.
+The U.S. congressional committee investigating the deadly Jan.
+6 attack on the Capitol told Steve Bannon that it rejected his arguments for failing to cooperate with the probe, as the panel pursues a contempt of Congress charge against the long-time adviser to former President Donald Trump.
+Trump has claimed https://www.reuters.com/world/us/trump-sues-us-house-panel-investigating-jan-6-attack-court-document-2021-10-18 that materials and testimony sought by the Jan.
+6 Select Committee are covered by executive privilege, a legal doctrine that protects the confidentially of some White House communications.

-In a letter to Bannon's attorney dated Friday and seen by Reuters on Monday, Representative Bennie Thompson, chairman of the House of Representatives Select Committee, dismissed that claim.
-The letter was first reported by The Washington Post.
+Bannon, through his lawyer, has said he will not cooperate with the committee until Trump's executive privilege claim is resolved by a court or through a settlement agreement.
+In a letter to Bannon's attorney dated Friday and seen by Reuters on Monday, Representative Bennie Thompson, the committee's chairman, dismissed Bannon's arguments.

+The letter was first reported by the Washington Post.
+Thompson wrote that any assertion of executive privilege "will not prevent the Select Committee from lawfully obtaining the information it seeks."

 The attack on the Capitol by Trump supporters took place as Congress met to certify Democrat Joe Biden's election victory over Trump, delaying that process for several hours as then-Vice President Mike Pence, members of Congress, staff and journalists fled.
 More than 600 people face criminal charges stemming from the event.